-- Faster Wireless Networking The DSL-2641B provides up to 150Mbps wireless connection with other 802.11n wireless clients.
-This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Compatible with 802.11b and 802.11g Devices The DSL-2641B is still fully compatible with the IEEE 802.11b and g standards, so it can connect with existing 802.11b and g PCI, USB and Cardbus adapters. - DHCP Support Dynamic Host Configuration Protocol automatically and dynamically assigns all LAN IP settings to each host on your network.
-This eliminates the need to reconfigure every host whenever changes in network topology occur. - Network Address Translation (NAT) For small office environments, the DSL-2641B allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
+- Faster Wireless Networking The DSL-2751 provides up to 300Mbps wireless connection with other 802.11n wireless clients.
+This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Compatible with 802.11b and 802.11g Devices The DSL-2751 is still fully compatible with the IEEE 802.11b and g standards, so it can connect with existing 802.11b and g PCI, USB and Cardbus adapters. - DHCP Support Dynamic Host Configuration Protocol automatically and dynamically assigns all LAN IP settings to each host on your network.
+This eliminates the need to reconfigure every host whenever changes in network topology occur. - Network Address Translation (NAT) For small office environments, the DSL-2751 allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
 This provides Internet access to everyone in the office for the price of a single user.
 NAT improves network security in effect by hiding the private network behind one global and visible IP address.
 NAT address mapping can also be used to link two IP domains via a LAN-to-LAN connection. - Precise ATM Traffic Shaping Traffic shaping is a method of controlling the flow rate of ATM data cells.
 This function helps to establish the Quality of Service for ATM data transfer. - High Performance Very high rates of data transfer are possible with the Router.
 Up to 24Mbps downstream bit rate using the G.dmt standard.
-(For ADSL2+) - Full Network Management The DSL-2641B incorporates SNMP (Simple Network Management Protocol) support for web-based management and text-based network management via Telnet connection. - Easy Installation The DSL-2641B uses a web-based graphical user interface program for convenient management access and easy set up.
-Any common web browser software can be used to manage the Router.
+(For ADSL2+) - Full Network Management The DSL-2751 incorporates SNMP (Simple Network Management Protocol) support for web-based management and text-based network management via Telnet connection. - Easy Installation The DSL-2751 uses a web-based graphical user interface program for convenient management access and easy set up.
+Any common web browser software can be used to manage the Router. - USB Support The DSL-2751 provides USB port for easy sharing files and printers.
+The DSL-2751 supports USB storage device sharing files through SAMBA file server, FTP server, Web file server and in addition also supports sharing USB printers to network members.
+Besides sharing function, the DSL-2751 also supports connect to internet by USB 3G modem. - IPv6 Connection Support For IPv6 connection, the DSL-2751 provide several connection type: Link-local, Static IPv6, DHCPv6, Stateless Autoconfiguration, PPPoE, IPv6 in IPv4 Tunnel and 6to4.